Local Functions on Blocks: Block chain local functions

 \subsection{Functions on blocks}

 We will consider a collection of pairs \((G,B)\), where \(G\) is a finite group of order divisible by \(p\) and \(B\) is a block of \(kG\), which we will call a family, denoted \(\FF\).
 We require that if \((G,B)\) is in \(\FF\) then so are all pairs \((H,b)\) where \(H \leq G\) and \(b^G=B\).
 Let \(U\) be a free abelian group, which will be the integers unless otherwise stated.
-We can define maps from \(\FF\) to \(U\) and we require that these maps be isomorphism-constant.
+We can define maps from \(\FF\) to \(U\) and we require that if there exist pairs \((G,B)\) and \((H,B')\) in \(\FF\) such that there exists an isomorphism \(\phi: G \rightarrow H\) with \(\phi(B)=B'\) then each of these maps \(f\) must have the property \(f(G,B)=f(H,B')\), in other words they are isomorphism constant.
 Note that these pairs in general are not Brauer pairs.

 Isaacs and Navarro \cite{isa20} considered a family consisting of just groups and functions on that family.
 From there they defined chain local and used it to show certain functions were locally determined.
 We wish to do something similar, however with functions on our family \(\FF\).
 In order to do this we define block chain local, a block-by-block version of chain local.
 Lemma~\ref{lem;bcb} allows us to determine which blocks of \(G_C\) induce up to \(G\), which will be very useful.